Alsab

 Alsab (1939–1963) was an American Hall of Fame Thoroughbred racehorse.

 Background

 Alsab was bred in Kentucky by Thomas Piatt.
 His sire was Good Goods, and his dam was Winds Chant.
 Buyers were not interested in him, and Alsab was sold in 1940 for only $700 to Albert Sabath.
 He was named after his new owner.

 Racing career

 As a two-year-old, Alsab won the Washington Park Futurity, Champagne Stakes, and Mayflower Stakes.

 In his three-year-old season, he was ridden by Basil James.
 He finished second to Shut Out in the Kentucky Derby and then won the Preakness Stakes.
-In the third leg of the Triple Crown he finished second to Shut Out in the Belmont Stakes.
+In the third leg of the Triple Crown, he finished second to Shut Out in the Belmont Stakes, thus achieving the status of first-ever racehorse to win one U.S. Triple Crown race and finish second in the other two, followed in later years by Sword Dancer in 1959, Arts and Letters in 1969, Bet Twice in 1987, Easy Goer in 1989, and Journalism in 2025.
+For 63 years, Alsab held distinction as the only racehorse ever to win the Preakness Stakes and finish second in both the Kentucky Derby and Belmont Stakes, until Journalism joined him in 2025 by winning the Preakness and finishing second to Sovereignty in the Kentucky Derby and Belmont Stakes (run at 1 1/4 miles at Saratoga that year instead of 1 1/2 miles at Belmont Park, due to ongoing track renovations).
+As of 2025, Alsab remains the only racehorse ever to win the Preakness Stakes and finish second in the Kentucky Derby and second in the Belmont Stakes run at the traditional 1 1/2-mile distance.

 On September 19, 1942, Alsab defeated the 1941 U.S. Triple Crown Champion Whirlaway in a match race at Narragansett Park in Pawtucket, Rhode Island.

 Assessment and awards

 Alsab was voted the 1941 U.S. Champion Two-Year-Old Colt.
 He also won 1942 U.S. Champion Three-Year-Old Colt honors.

 In the Blood-Horse magazine List of the Top 100 U.S. Racehorses of the 20th Century, Alsab was voted #65.
 In 1976, he was inducted in the United States' National Museum of Racing and Hall of Fame.